About us

 SWEDO is an independent development and aid organization founded in Sweden in 1991.
 Since the beginning, we have worked tirelessly on the ground in the Middle East to help refugees and people in vulnerable situations.
 Since 2016 we are one of UNHCR’s main implementing partners in Iraq.

-We are a non-profit organization and all funds we receive are distributed locally.
-Our strategy is based on the involvement of local and regional personnel to always have a local perspective and presence in our projects.
-This distinguishes us from other development and aid organizations.
-By maintaining a holistic approach, our goal is to create long-term, sustainable solutions to the challenges that arise in the wake of armed conflict, civil unrest, and destitution.
-Our work is additionally directed towards achieving the UN Sustainable Development Goals.
+As a non-profit organization, our funds are exclusively allocated to local initiatives.
+Central to our strategy is the integration of local and regional staff to maintain a nuanced perspective and active presence within our projects.
+This characteristic sets us apart from other development and aid organizations.
+By upholding a comprehensive approach, our primary aim is to cultivate enduring and sustainable solutions to the multifaceted challenges arising in the aftermath of armed conflict, civil disturbances, and socioeconomic adversity.
+Moreover, our efforts are aligned with the attainment of the United Nations Sustainable Development Goals.

 Where we are